chaordic/redis-hashring/README.md

 redis-hashring
 ==========

-This project allows you to create an Redis cluster.
+This project allows you to create an Redis cluster used for caching purposes.
 It uses the key passed on parameters to generate a hash to decide in which instance it should read or write the data.

+This project works best for very large applications with tons of small cache keys.
+It is basicaly a tool to shard values into many redis machines dividing load.
+It is not intended for applications that require huge reads of a small ammount of keys since that would put strain into a single machine.

 ## Usage